bahriztr/Pencil-Painter/README.md

 ![image entrance](https://github.com/bahriztr/Pencil-Painter/blob/main/imagine/7.after%20misspainting.png)

-If you paint your miss color you will be lose the game and you will see this UI.
+If you paint with wrong color you will be lose the game and you will see this UI.

 ![image entrance](https://github.com/bahriztr/Pencil-Painter/blob/main/imagine/8.ui.png)